-In Poland, ID Logistics organizes initiatives to help children: ID Logistics Poland supports two orphanages in Katowice, the Group's historical base in the country, helping them to organize school trips for the children (January and July 2020).
+In Poland, ID Logistics organizes initiatives to help children: ID Logistics Poland supports two orphanages in Katowice, the Group's historical base in the country, helping them to organize school trips for the children.
 ID Logistics helped fund a toy collection for children in hospital.
 Finally, ID Logistics took part in a nationwide initiative organized for Christmas by the Noble Gift (Szlachetna Paczka) association and for the Mère Solitaire home for single mothers.
+Lastly, ID Logistics partly financed a school trip from Żórawina to take part in the Destination Imagination Globals 2022 tournament in Kansas City.